deciduously/tictactoe-hs/haskell-in-english.md

 playCell (Board b) n m = Board $ take (n - 1) b ++ [Just m] ++ drop n b
 ```

-From the function call, we expected a type like that - 3 arguments.
+From the function call we expected a type like that - 3 arguments.
 We also now see it will give us back a `Board` to store in `b`.
 The only type we haven't seen used much yet is `Player` - but we know all about that already from discussing `Board`!
-It can be a `Human` or a `Computer` and nothing else, and in this case we're processing the human's input - so we just pass in `Human`.
-The fully qualified type is simply `Human :: Player`.
+The value can be a `Human` or a `Computer` and nothing else, and in this case we're processing the human's input - so we just pass in `Human`.

-In the argument list, we've destructured the `Board` again to access the list of cells inside and assigned letters to the other two[^6].
+In the argument list, we've destructured the `Board` again to access the list of cells inside and assigned letters to the other two.

 Now, in a C-style language, you'd probably at first approach this task of adding a play to the board by indexing into the list and changing the value inside.
 In Haskell, that's a big nope.
 Remember when we discussed purity?
 That would involve *changing the state of the world outside of the function* - namely the `Board`.
 If we did it this way, this function of have wildly different and unpredicable results based entirely on the state of the `Board` when it was called, which is terrifying.
 We cannot definitely look at that function and tell you what *exactly* it will do.
-If that's not terrifying to you, it SHOULD be.
-But, of course, this would be a dumb game[^7] if nothing was ever allowed to change.
+But, of course, this would be a dumb(er) game if nothing was ever allowed to change.

-The way we get around this restriction in any functional language, not just Haskell, is to not attempt to change anything at all.
+The way we get around this restriction in the functional paradigm is to not attempt to change anything at all.
 Instead, we're just going to construct a *brand new* `Board` based on the previous one.
-Haskell is garbage-collected, so the old iteration will be automatically dropped by the runtime, no need to call any sort of destructor or free the memory yourself.
+Haskell is garbage-collected so the old iteration will be automatically dropped by the runtime with no need to call any sort of destructor or free the memory yourself.
 That way the game as a whole can continue in a new state and we haven't broken our purity restriction.

-I do this using the super handy `take` and `drop` functions, which return sublists - again, these are brand new lists, leaving the input list untouched.  `take` returns the specified number of elements from the front, and `drop` returns the end of a list beginning at the index specified.
-So in `playCell` I just `take` the cells up to but not including the cell specified, and at the end we'll put on the cells after the cell specified.
+I do this using the super handy `take` and `drop` functions which return new sublists leaving the input list untouched.  `take` returns the specified number of elements from the front, and `drop` returns the end of a list beginning at the index specified.
+So in `playCell` I just `take` the cells up to but not including the cell specified, and at the end we'll attach the rest by `drop`ping the beginning.
 That only leaves the single cell in question.
-Because the `Board` requires each cell to be a `Maybe Player`, we can wrap our `Human :: Player` inside a `Just`.
-We then put it in brackets to make a single element list, and use `++` to concatenate all of our sublists together, and wrap the new list up in a new `Board`.
-The end result is a `Board` just like the last, except the cell we passed in as an argument has a `Just Human` now instead of a `Nothing`.
+Because the `Board` requires each cell to be a `Maybe Player`, we can wrap our `Human :: Player` value inside a `Just`.
+We then put it in brackets to make a single element list which we can concatenate (`++`) to our bookend sublists, and wrap the new list up in a new `Board`.
+The end result is a `Board` value shaped just like the last except the cell we passed in as an argument has a `Just Human` now instead of a `Nothing`.
 Everything else is a direct copy.

-This way, for the same inputs we can always guarantee the same outputs.
-The current state of the `Board` is passed directly into the function, which allows us to take action on it, and we know exactly what will happen given all the inputs we've got.
-This makes reasoning about the flow of logic in Haskell code almost trivially easy in cases that become very convoluted otherwise.
+This way for the same inputs we can always guarantee the same outputs.
+The current state of the `Board` is passed directly into the function which allows us to generate the next state appropriately, and we know exactly what it will look like given all the inputs we've got locally available.
+This makes reasoning about the flow of logic in Haskell code almost trivially easy in cases that become very convoluted otherwise with shared mutable state.

 ### Winners Only, Please

-Now that we've stored our shiny new Board with one cell updated, we've got to see how well we did.
+Now that we've stored our shiny new Board with one cell updated we've got to see how well we did.
 The next line of `handleInput` calls out to `checkWin`:

 ```haskell
 -- line 57